 1. Proof of Insurance, specifically a form called the DL 123.
 Your insurance company should be able to send this to you or your lawyer;

 2. Proof that you have completed the substance abuse assessment and enrolled in any recommended training or treatment.
 Your assessment facility should be able to send this to you or your lawyer;

 3. A certified copy of your 7-year driving record from the North Carolina DMV;

 4. A petition for Limited Driving Privilege (AOC-CVR-9) and Limited Driving Privilege Order (AOC-CVR-10 or AOC-CVR-11); AND

 5. A $100.00 payment to the Clerk of Court.

 You may appear in court anytime 10 days after you are charged with DWI / DUI to apply for your limited driving privilege.
 The issuance of an LDP is not guaranteed.
 Instead, a judge must review your petition and decide whether or not to issue the order based on his or her discretion.
 If you have any questions about the limited driving privilege process, it is recommended that you contact an experienced DWI lawyer / DUI lawyer to assist you.

-Adkins Law PLLC is located in Huntersville, North Carolina and primarily serves Huntersville, Cornelius, Davidson, Denver, Charlotte, Mecklenburg County, Iredell County, Gaston County, Cabarrus County, and the Lake Norman area.
-If you need to speak with a DWI lawyer, DUI lawyer, or traffic lawyer, don’t hesitate to contact Adkins Law.
+Adkins Law PLLC is located in Huntersville, North Carolina and primarily serves Huntersville, Cornelius, Davidson, Denver, Charlotte, and Mecklenburg County.
+Contact Adkins Law if you need to speak with a Huntersville DWI attorney.